PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 **Wrong** ❌❌

 This not how we use CSS Modules.
-For the advantages of CSS Modules, we gotta change how we write out `className`s.
+For the advantages of CSS Modules, we gotta change how we write out our`className`s.

 Here's how we'd use our CSS Module actually 👇